Oneida Football Club Monument: Description and history

 An inscription on the back can also be found which reads, "MEMBERS OF THE ONEIDA TEAM", under this was the list of the 16 members of the original team.

 The monument was unveiled on Saturday November 21, 1925, and was attended by the six surviving members of the team including its founder and captain Gerritt Smith Miller.
 It was designed by architects Robert Day Andrews and Howland Jones of the Boston architecture firm Andrews, Jones, Biscoe & Whitmore and executed by sculptor Joseph Coletti.

 It was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1997.

+Change from football to soccer ball

+The initial purpose of the monument was to commemorate the role of the Oneida team in the creation of American football.
+Accordingly, the sculpture depicted a football, although the "Boston game" was actually played with a round ball (one of the Oneida balls still survives and is held by Historic New England).
+In the 1980s, the American soccer community paid for the monument to be renewed with a depiction of a soccer ball, which more closely matched the real ball of the "Boston game".
+In 2014, the football was restored to the monument, inaccurate to the actual game of 1863-5 but more accurate to the original erection of the tablet in 1925.